michal-baran/MatchGame/README.md

 The game has the form of double-sided board with 25 square fields in 5x5 layout.
 There is a cube in each square, and each cube consists of 6 walls with symbols (in this particular case, characters from the Harry Potter series).

-Final game should look like this:
+### The final version of the game should look like this
 <table>
   <tr>
     <td><img src="/src/main/resources/images/gry.png"></td>